 A financial disclosure form must be completed, together with supporting documentation.
-An external agency then reviews it, visits the parents at their home and prepares a report summarising the family’s financial situation and recommending the amount of any bursary award.
-The Head Mistress and the Finance Director review the reports, as part of the admissions process.
+An external agency then reviews it, visits the parents at their home and prepares a report summarising the family’s financial situation.
+The Director of Finance in turn reviews each application and report prepared by the external agency.

 Do bursary holders get help with the cost of uniform, trips etc.?

-Bursary holders receive relief in the same % as their bursary award for lunches, coaches, curriculum trips, uniform and iPads.
+Bursary holders receive relief in the same percentage as their bursary award for lunches, coaches to and from school, curriculum trips, uniform and iPads.
 If they have a 100% bursary, then 100% of these additional costs will be met.